 \subsection{Reaching the flattest minimum}

-Here we consider a subtly different shape of the landscape $V(x)$, as specified by Eq.~(\ref{eq_5well_low5_bro10}) and given by blue line in Fig.~\ref{fig_5_well_low5_broad10_bd}(a).
-The similarity with the case considered in Sec.~\ref{sec_global} is that there are also five landscape minima.
+In the example considered here, $V$ is designed in order to achieve a different order of deaths of the localized attractors as $\tau$ increases, comparing to (\ref{eq_5well_low5_bro5}), by appropriately adjusting the flatnesses, depths and locations of the relevant minima, as described below.
+The landscape $V(x)$ is specified by Eq.~(\ref{eq_5well_low5_bro10}) and given by blue line in Fig.~\ref{fig_5_well_low5_broad10_bd}(a).
+Similarly to the landscape described by (\ref{eq_5well_low5_bro5}) and considered in Sec.~\ref{sec_global}, here there are five minima.
 Four of these minima, namely $x_1^{\textrm{min}}$ to $x_4^{\textrm{min}}$, are at approximately the same positions, and their respective potential wells are of approximately the same width as in (\ref{eq_5well_low5_bro5}).
-Inside each well of $V$ the function $f$ of (\ref{dde_whole}) (red line in Fig.~\ref{fig_5_well_low5_broad10_bd}(a)) does not oscillate, so the shape of $V$ is relatively simple.
+Inside each well of $V$, the function $f$ of (\ref{dde_whole}) (red line in Fig.~\ref{fig_5_well_low5_broad10_bd}(a)) does not oscillate, so the shape of $V$ is relatively simple.

-The global minimum is still $x_2^{\textrm{min}}$, however, it is not the flattest of all minima.
+The global minimum is still $x_2^{\textrm{min}}$, however, it is no longer the flattest of all minima.
 The minimum $x_4^{\textrm{min}}$ is slightly higher than $x_2^{\textrm{min}}$ and also slightly flatter, i.e. its $|J|$ is slightly smaller (see Table I below Eq.~(\ref{eq_5well_low5_bro10})).
 With this, because $x_5^{\textrm{min}}$ is now located further to the right than in (\ref{eq_5well_low5_bro10}), the distances from both $x_2^{\textrm{min}}$ and $x_4^{\textrm{min}}$ to their respective nearest well edges are very close.

 Figure~\ref{fig_5_well_low5_broad10_bd} has the same structure and notations as Fig.~\ref{fig_5_well_low5_broad5_bd}.
 One can see that the bifurcation diagram in (b) is qualitatively similar to the one of Fig.~\ref{fig_5_well_low5_broad5_bd}(b), and all the same bifurcations are taking place here as $\tau$ increases, albeit in a slightly different order and at different values of $\tau$.
 This is also evident from comparing Figs.~\ref{fig_5_well_low5_broad5_pp} and \ref{fig_5_well_low5_broad10_pp} where the non-local bifurcations are illustrated with the phase portraits.